LoopKit/Loop/README.md

 ### RileyLink

-Bluetooth LE communication with Minimed pumps is enabled by the [RileyLink](https://github.com/ps2/rileylink), a compact BLE-to-916MHz bridge device designed by the incredible [@ps2](https://github.com/ps2).
+Bluetooth LE communication with Minimed pumps is enabled by the [RileyLink](https://github.com/ps2/rileylink), a compact BLE-to-916MHz bridge device designed by [@ps2](https://github.com/ps2).
 Please visit the [repository](https://github.com/ps2/rileylink) and the [gitter room](https://gitter.im/ps2/rileylink) for more information.

 ### Carthage